 Employer-sponsored retirement plans remain the most important vehicle for providing retirement income among working households after Social Security.
 However, a large share of American workers lack access to an employersponsored retirement plan through their employer.
 Those who do participate in a retirement plan are much likely to be enrolled in an individual 401(k) type account rather than a group DB pension.
 DC plans like 401(k)s offer the advantage of portability for a mobile labor force, but place all of the investment risk and most (if not all) of the contribution burden on individual workers.
 In traditional DB plans, employers bear the investment risk and primary funding responsibility, assets are usually managed by professionals, and workers benefit from secure monthly income that lasts through retirement.
-Because they are pooled, DB pensions provide significantly higher retirement income than DC plans for the same contribution rate.10
+Because they are pooled, DB pensions provide significantly higher retirement income than DC plans for the same contribution rate.12

-In this section, we analyze worker and household level participation in employer sponsored retirement plans drawing on the U.S. Bureau of Labor Statistics' Current Population Survey (CPS)11 and the SCF.
+In this section, we analyze worker and household level participation in employer sponsored retirement plans, drawing on the U.S. Bureau of Labor Statistics' Current Population Survey (CPS)13 and the SCF.
 We find declining access to workplace retirement benefits at the worker and household level, a decline in DB coverage and increase in DC coverage among households that participate in workplace plans since the late 1990s, and a resulting generation gap in which younger households are half as likely to be covered by a DB pension through their workplace as those near retirement.

-Figure 1 illustrates historical trends in access to employersponsored retirement benefits, whether DB or DC, among private sector wage and salary employees age 25-64 based on an analysis of the CPS.
+Figure 1 illustrates historical trends in access to employer-sponsored retirement benefits, whether DB or DC, among private sector wage and salary employees age 25-64 based on an analysis of the CPS.
 "Access" denotes working for an employer that sponsors a retirement plan of some kind, regardless of whether an individual worker qualifies or participates.
 The percentage of workers whose employers sponsored a retirement plan declined during the 1980s, to 54 percent in 1988.
 Workplace retirement plan access increased during the next decade-particularly the mid to late 1990s when economic growth and low unemployment lifted wages across the board-reaching 62 percent in 1999-2001.
-Access dropped steeply in the aftermath of the 2001 recession and then again after 2008 financial collapse.
-By 2011, only 52 percent of private sector employees age 25-64 had access to a retirement plan on the job-the lowest rate since 1979.
+Access dropped steeply in the aftermath of the 2001 recession and

-Conversely, 48 percent-44.5 million individuals-worked for an employer that did not sponsor a retirement plan in 2011.
-Even among full-time employees in the same age group, 44 percent-or 35.2 million-had no access.
+Figure 1: Only 55 Percent of Private Sector Workers Have Access to a Retirement Plan at Work then again after 2008 financial collapse.
+In 2013, access finally started to increase, after more than a decade of decline, to nearly 55%.
+However, this still means that over 45 percent-some 43.3 million individuals-worked for an employer that did not sponsor a retirement plan in 2013.
+Even among full-time employees in the same age group, 42 percent-or 34.4 million-had no access.